Citrix Systems: Early history

-Citrix was founded in Richardson, Texas, in 1989 by former IBM developer Ed Iacobucci with $3 million in funding.
-Following its initial setup and development, Iacobucci moved the company to his former home of Coral Springs, Florida.
-The company's first employees were five other engineers from IBM that Iacobucci convinced to join his team.
-Iacobucci served as chairman of the company and Roger Roberts became the CEO of Citrix in 1990.
-Citrix was originally named Citrus, but changed its name after an existing company claimed trademark rights.
-The Citrix name is a portmanteau of Citrus and UNIX.
+In 1989, Citrix was founded in Richardson, Texas, by former IBM developer Ed Iacobucci with $3 million in funding.
+Following the company's initial setup and development, Iacobucci moved the company to his former home in Coral Springs, Florida.
+The company's first employees were five other engineers from IBM who Iacobucci convinced to join his team.
+Iacobucci served as chairman of the company, and Roger Roberts became the CEO of Citrix in 1990.
+Citrix was originally named Citrus but changed its name after an existing company claimed trademark rights.
+The name Citrix is a portmanteau of Citrus and UNIX.

 The company's first product was Citrix Multiuser, an extension of OS/2 developed over two years.
-Citrix licensed the OS/2 source code from Microsoft, and developed its own Independent Computing Architecture (ICA) protocol for Citrix Multiuser.
-Multiuser allowed multiple users working on separate computers remote access to software on a server, even from computers not built to run OS/2.
+Citrix licensed the OS/2 source code from Microsoft and developed its own Independent Computing Architecture (ICA) protocol for Citrix Multiuser.
+Multiuser allowed multiple users working on separate computers to remotely access software on a server, even from computers that were not built to run OS/2.
 Three days before the product launched in 1991, Microsoft announced they would be switching from OS/2 to Windows.
-The switch made Multiuser nearly unusable without significant changes to make it compatible with Windows or DOS.
-The company discussed closing in 1991, but investments from Intel, Microsoft and Kleiner Perkins Caufield & Byers among others, allowed the company to work on a new version of Multiuser.
+This change made Multiuser nearly unusable without significant changes to make it compatible with Windows or DOS.
+In 1991, the company discussed closing, but investments from Intel, Microsoft, and Kleiner Perkins Caufield & Byers among others allowed the company to work on a new version of Multiuser.

-Multi-Win version 2.0 was released in 1992.
+Multiuser version 2.0 was released in 1992.
 It was compatible with DOS applications and allowed up to five users.
-In 1993, Citrix released a new remote applications server, WinView, which had the ability to run DOS and Windows applications.
+In 1993, Citrix released a new remote applications server, WinView, which could run DOS and Windows applications.
 By 1994, the company's yearly revenue equaled $10 million.

-The company launched WinFrame, a multi-user operating system based on Microsoft's Windows NT, in 1995.
-The new product allowed up to 15 users and was the first thin client for Windows.
+In 1995, the company launched Citrix WinFrame, a multi-user operating system based on Microsoft's Windows NT.
+This new product allowed up to 15 users and was the first thin client for Windows.